AdamT746/YT-Music-Importer/README.md

 4. Click **START IMPORT** and watch the live console do the heavy lifting!

-If you prefer to run the raw Python script:
+## Building the App

 Dependencies:
-ytmusicapi
+* ytmusicapi
-tinytag
+* tinytag
-customtkinter
+* customtkinter

+python -m PyInstaller --noconsole --onefile --icon=Logo.ico --collect-all ytmusicapi --collect-all customtkinter musicImporterGUI2.py

 ## Disclaimer
 This is an unofficial tool.
 It relies on the `ytmusicapi` library.
 Please be mindful of YouTube's rate limits.
 Do not use this tool to spam requests to YouTube's servers.